kkredit/confronting-wicked-crypto/reading/lawfare/ARoadmapforExceptionalAccessResearch.md

     - Alternatives
       - Con: the determined will find a way to strongly encrypt
       - Pro: LEA alternative is lawful hacking, which has its own problems
+  - We are not technically prepared for EA legislation, so Congress can deescalate and prepare us by
+    - Banning EA in the near-mid term
+    - Investing in EA research
 - Technical comments:
+  - "Cryptographers labor intensely over, and rely heavily on, definitions that codify the security requirements and expected capability they want from system features like encryption."
+    - Technical clarity is important
+  - Types of controls:
+    - Government-only authorization
+    - Targeting
+    - Accountability
+    - Federation
+    - Limits on access
+    - Crypto transparency
+    - Defense in depth
+  - Corners of the problems space:
+    - Data location (cloud, device, DAR, DIM)
+    - Physical vs. remote access
+    - Scope (defaults and major service providers, or all encryption everywhere?)
+    - Past vs. future
+    - Accessible agents (which LEOs can get the data?)
+    - Compliance
+    - Delay
 - Notes:
+  - Interesting explanation of lack of cooperation from LEAs: "Due to their professional inclination toward secrecy combined with the organizational challenge of accumulating statistics across field offices, the U.S. federal, state and local governments have thus far been unwilling or unable to categorize the cases in which encryption tends to stymie their investigations."
+  - Action items:
+    - Everyone: "first acknowledging the good faith and common interests of everyone involved"
+    - LEAs: "provide concrete knowledge about access mechanisms that could address many of the cases currently stymied due to encryption"
+    - Congress: "appropriate funds to jump-start scientific research for exceptional access and design a rigorous policy proposal for encryption regulation"
+    - Legislatures: "should impose a moratorium on EA so as to restore trust and foster an environment in which scientists can evolve EA prototypes and run small-scale pilot tests without the concern that a half-baked EA system will suddenly be introduced"
+    - (Implicit) Researchers: do the research, ideally after government has taken the above steps
+    - Society: "decide to use [or not] those constructions, cognizant of the benefits and risks of this decision"

 Yes.
 >These crypto wars have been fought over the past several decades as a political battle.
 Even though